Seated Yakushi Nyorai statue at Enichiji Temple (reconstruction)

 Furthermore, Enichiji Temple was officially abandoned during the anti-Buddhist and anti-Shrine Movement in 1869, and the temple buildings and pagodas fell into disrepair.
 Over the years, its existence has remained only in people's memories

-After a long time, in 1970, this place the "Historic Site of Enichiji Temple Ruins," and since then, preservation and research work has been fully underway.
+Then, after a long period of time, in 1970 (Showa 45), this sitethe "Historic Site of Enichiji Temple Ruins,"and since then, preservation and research efforts have been intensified.

 The restored ruins of Enichiji Temple